-We collect in this appendix section the technical proofs of the results in Section 2 of the main paper, including Theorems 3, Theorem 8 and Theorem 13, and their corollaries.
+We collect in this appendix section the technical proofs of the results in Section 2, including Theorems 3, Theorem 8 and Theorem 13, and their corollaries.

 B.1 Proof of Theorem 3

 In this appendix subsection, we prove Theorem 3 as restated in below.